Molluscum contagiosum: Diagnosis and treatment

 Cimetidine: This medication is used to treat ulcers and conditions that cause the stomach to produce too much acid, such as heartburn.

 It may also be a treatment option for a patient who has severe eczema (atopic dermatitis) and molluscum that covers most of the body.
-Dermatologists recommend it only when other treatment fails to work.
+Dermatologists recommend it only when other treatments fail to work.

-What is the outcome for someone who has molluscum?
+What is the outcome for someone who has molluscum contagiosum?

 For most people the skin will clear without treatment, usually within 18 months.
 A few people continue to have bumps for longer.